Rangers F.C. in European football: 2000s

 In the 2000–01 UEFA Champions League, Rangers seemed poised to progress from the group after beating Sturm Graz and Monaco in the first two rounds of fixtures, but collected just two more points and finished third, with German opposition (Kaiserslautern) again swiftly ending UEFA Cup hopes.

-In 2001–02, Rangers quickly dropped into the secondary competition and survived a late missed penalty to overcome Paris Saint-Germain (whose team included future Ballon d'Or winner Ronaldinho, and Mikel Arteta who would soon move to Glasgow); they were knocked out by the eventual winners Feyenoord, inspired by former Celtic striker Pierre van Hooijdonk.
-By that time Alex McLeish had taken over from Advocaat, heralding an era of less lavish spending as the failures to succeed in Europe despite the heavy investment translated as worrying figures on Rangers' financial reports; this debt would later have dire consequences for the club, although in the short and medium term more domestic honours were won.
+In 2001–02, Rangers quickly dropped into the secondary competition and survived a late missed penalty to overcome Paris Saint-Germain (whose team included future Ballon d'Or winner Ronaldinho, and Mikel Arteta, who would soon move to Glasgow); they were knocked out by the eventual winners Feyenoord, inspired by former Celtic striker Pierre van Hooijdonk.
+By that time Alex McLeish had taken over from Advocaat, heralding an era of less lavish spending as the failure to succeed in Europe despite the heavy investment translated as worrying figures on Rangers' financial reports; this debt would later have dire consequences for the club, although in the short and medium term more domestic honours were won.

 Rangers became the first Scottish club to qualify from the Champions League group stage in 2005–06, and from the UEFA Cup group stage in 2006–07.

 After dropping into the 2007–08 UEFA Cup from the Champions League (where they had come close to progressing from a group including Barcelona, VfB Stuttgart and Lyon), Rangers reached the 2008 UEFA Cup final, eliminating Panathinaikos, Werder Bremen, Sporting CP and Fiorentina in a run characterised by Walter Smith's solid defensive tactics and narrow victories against strong opponents.
 The Manchester final saw a huge number of Rangers supporters (estimated at 150,000-200,000) make the short journey from Scotland, but the event was marred by serious disorder at one of the city's main 'fan zones' after the screen showing the match failed to function.
 On the field they met Russian side Zenit Saint Petersburg (coached by Dick Advocaat) at the City of Manchester Stadium but lost 2–0; aiming for four trophies, Rangers ultimately ended up with only two – the League Cup and Scottish Cup – at the end of an exhausting 68-game season.

 Despite seemingly gaining valuable experience in that campaign, a surprise loss to FBK Kaunas of Lithuania followed in the opening qualification round of the Champions League in 2008–09, which did not even offer a path to the UEFA Cup at such an early stage.